juliusshufan/lp-opt-tool/README.md

 ## Citing

-If you use iLiT in your research or wish to refer to the tuning results published in the [Tuning Zoo](#tuning-zoo), please use the following BibTeX entry.
+If you use Intel® Low Precision Optimization Tool in your research or wish to refer to the tuning results published in the [Tuning Zoo](#tuning-zoo), please use the following BibTeX entry.

 ```
-@misc{iLiT,
+@misc{Intel® Low Precision Optimization Tool,
   author =       {Feng Tian, Chuanqi Wang, Guoming Zhang, Penghui Cheng, Pengxin Yuan, Haihao Shen, and Jiong Gong},
   title =        {Intel® Low Precision Optimization Tool},
   howpublished = {\url{https://github.com/intel/lp-opt-tool}},